apache/tvm/docs/contribute/git_howto.rst

   # k is the concrete number
   # Put HEAD~2 for the last 1 commit.
-  git rebase --onto upstream/master HEAD~k
+  git rebase --onto upstream/main HEAD~k

-You can then force push to the master.
+You can then force push to the main.
 Note that the above command will discard all the commits before tha last k ones.